School Committee - October 11, 2023

 First of all, I wanted to get it to people early.

-The second thing that was emphasized is that we're really looking at the committee putting together a new schedule for next September.
+Uh, so we weren't having these discussions, um, at the later time where we felt that time crunch.
+The second thing that was emphasized is that we're really looking at the committee putting together a new schedule for next, uh, September.

-But first, we have to make meaning of what does the schedule look like?
+Uh, but first we have to make meaning of what does the schedule look like?
+How does it work?

 What opportunities are available?